MohamedBassem/fuzzy-dns/README.md

 $ dig +noall +answer @localhost -p 5333 A ggl.example.com
 ggl.example.com.
 0       IN      A       1.1.1.1

+# Querying another domain
+$ dig +noall +answer @localhost -p 5333 A willfind.example.com
+willfind.example.com.
+0       IN      A       1.1.1.2

+# With a typo
+$ dig +noall +answer @localhost -p 5333 A wllfid.example.com
+willfid.example.com.
+0       IN      A       1.1.1.2

 # If there aren't any matches in the A records, CNAME records are matched
 # According to RFC 1035.
 $ dig +noall +answer @localhost -p 5333 A wontfind.example.com